QKVQA: Question-Focused Filtering for Knowledge-based VQA: Experiments

 \subsubsection{Retrieval Details}

-Following~\cite{yang2025omgm,cocchi2025augmenting,yan2024echosight}, we encode the query image with EVA‑CLIP‑8B~\cite{sun2024eva} for coarse‑grained retrieval, and perform large‑scale search via the faiss library from OMGM~\cite{yang2025omgm}.
-As in prior work, we retain the top‑$K$ ($K=20$) results from retrieval (Eq.~\ref{TOPK}).
+Following~\cite{yang2025omgm,cocchi2025augmenting,yan2024echosight}, we encode the query image with EVA‑CLIP‑8B~\cite{sun2024eva} for coarse‑grained retrieval, and perform large‑scale search via the faiss library from OMGM~\cite{yang2025omgm}, retaining the top‑$K$ ($K=20$) results as in prior work (Eq.~\ref{TOPK}).